cisnerosf/hetzner-metal-kubernetes/README.md

 To enable encryption:

 1. Set `tang_primary_url` to the address of your primary Tang server (no trailing slash `/`).
-2. Run `tang-show-keys 8000` inside each Tang server container and copy the thumbprints into `tang_primary_thumbprint`.
+2. Run `tang-show-keys 8000` inside the Tang server container and copy the thumbprint into `tang_primary_thumbprint`.
 3. Generate a rescue passphrase that is at least 64 characters long (e.g `openssl rand -hex 32`) and then update `rescue_passphrase`.
 4. Follow the same steps from [Cluster setup](#cluster-setup).